-Property owners are responsible for providing safe conditions for guests, customers and other visitors, including security when reasonably necessary.
+Property owners are responsible for providing safe conditions for guests, customers, and other visitors, including security when reasonably necessary.
 And when they don’t meet that responsibility, serious and life-altering injuries can follow.

 Negligent security cases fall under a specific area of tort law referred to as premises liability.
 Property owners have a legal responsibility to provide a safe environment for people who are on the premises, and that can include providing adequate security.
+When they fail to do so, our skilled premises liability attorneys can hold them accountable.
+Reach out to a Watertown negligent security lawyer at D’Amico & Pettinicchi, LLC today for a free case review.

-- Administrative Duty – There must be a system to report and collect information about criminal activity that occurs in or around the premises.
+There must be a system to report and collect information about criminal activity that occurs in or around the premises.

-- Employee Security – Employees and job applicants should be screened for criminal backgrounds, especially if the position involves working with the elderly or children.
+Employees and job applicants should be screened for criminal backgrounds, especially if the position involves working with the elderly or children.
 Employees should also be trained to recognize suspicious activity and respond appropriately.

 Examples of conduct that may be considered inadequate security include:

 Property owners who fail to meet their duties to provide a safe, secure environment should be held accountable to crime victims and their families.
 But they and their liability insurance carriers will fight tooth and nail to minimize your claim.
-We’ll listen empathetically to your story, launch our own investigation and advocate for you in negotiations and, if necessary, at trial.
+We’ll listen empathetically to your story, launch our own investigation, and advocate for you in negotiations and, if necessary, at trial.
 We’re always prepared to go to court to advocate for victims, including honing our strategies in our in-house courtroom.